beehive-lab/TornadoVM/.github/pull_request_template.md

 Thank you for contributing to TornadoVM.
 This template provides checkpoints before the PR and a template to be filled when submitting a PR on Github.

-## Before submitting the PR
+## IMPORTANT: Before submitting the PR

-Before continuing with the PR, please check our code style and guidelines for contributing to the project.
+Before continuing with the PR, **please check our code style and guidelines** for contributing to the project.

 * Guidelines: [link](https://github.com/beehive-lab/TornadoVM/blob/master/CONTRIBUTING.md)